near/docs/docs/videos/live-app-review.md

 > **We do a demo of creating a "guest" named account for an app where the gas fees are sponsored by a special app account**
 >
-> - The guest account doesn't exist (sometimes called a virtual or contract account) until the user upgrades, but the name is reserved because only the app is able to create "USERNAME.APP_NAME.near".
+> - The guest account doesn't exist (sometimes called a virtual or contract account) until the user upgrades, but the name is reserved because only the app is able to create `USERNAME.APP_NAME.near`.
 > - This has many advantages for user onboarding, where users can use the app immediately and later can be upgraded to a full account.
 The users also don't have to move any assets - namely the fungible tokens they earned as a guest user.

 ## Ep. # 13 - Social Token Drops